dyno-might/dyno-might.github.io/_posts/2021-11-22-death-penalty-germany.md

 "
 ---

-Germany came close to banning the death penalty several times in its early history.
-In the 1848 revolution, the new constitution almost completely banned it, but this was immediately overturned in the conservative restoration.
-When Germany unified in 1870-1871 it again came very close to abolition before a late intervention from Bismarck caused several delegates to switch their votes.
-In the Weimar republic in 1919, there was a vote that failed probably just because a bunch of Social Democrats weren't physically present to vote.
-Finally, in 1928 some proceedings ended in a 14-14 deadlock, after which the [Düsseldorf Vampire](https://en.wikipedia.org/wiki/Peter_K%C3%BCrten) committed a series of sex murders that were covered in lurid detail by the press, putting abolition in retreat.
+Germany came close to banning the death penalty several times in its early history:
+* In the 1848 revolution, the new constitution almost completely banned it, but this was immediately overturned by the conservative restoration.
+* When Germany unified in 1870-1871 it again came very close to abolition before a late intervention from Bismarck caused several delegates to switch their votes.
+* In the Weimar republic in 1919, there was a vote that failed probably just because a bunch of Social Democrats weren't physically present to vote.
+* Finally, in 1928 some proceedings ended in a 14-14 deadlock, after which the [Düsseldorf Vampire](https://en.wikipedia.org/wiki/Peter_K%C3%BCrten) committed a series of sex murders that were covered in lurid detail by the press, putting abolition in retreat.

 Then there was the Nazi era.
 Nearly [20,000](https://en.wikipedia.org/wiki/Capital_punishment_in_Germany#Nazi_Germany) death sentences were handed down by German courts and carried out, sometimes for crimes as simple as making a critical remark, or just at a judge's discretion.